godinezjl/card-services/README.md

 # card-services

-Card Services provides tools for validating that a credit card or debit card number is valid by using the Luhn Algorithm.
+Card Services provides tools for validating credit card or debit card numbers by using the Luhn Algorithm.

 ## Getting Started